NonaSuomy/nonasuomy.github.io/_posts/2017-07-06-Infrastructure-Part-6.md

 On the Virtual Router WebGUI.

-Services => DHCP => Server
+Services => DHCP => Server.

 Click IOT Tab.

-Scroll down to the bottom to DHCP Static Mappings for this interface..
+Scroll down to the bottom to DHCP Static Mappings for this interface.

-Click +
+Click +.

 ```
 Static DHCP Mapping